-The rate of distribution cannot exceed the arithmetic average of the key interest rate for deposit facilities published by the European Central Bank over the last three calendar years preceding the date of the relevant decision of the board of directors, increased by an amount of 4 % (the "Distribution Rate").
+The precise distribution rate is decided annually and cannot exceed the average of the European Central Bank's key rate for deposit facilities over the three calendar years preceding the date of the decision of the Bank's Board of Directors plus 4%.
 This payment may only be distributed if (i) there are distributable profits and (ii) the Bank's Board of Directors decides to make such a distribution.